authentik8/factor-modelling-presentation/presentation.md

   - Distressed Debt
   - Fixed Income Arbitrage

-As mentioned earlier, this is likely due to delays in accurate pricing for portfolios, producing an autocorrelative effect.
-Futher, this suggests that simple risk measures such as Sharpe ratio, volatility, correlation, etc. may significantly underestimate the true market risk in HF strategies, meaning that the `AR(1)` factor may in fact measure some _lagged beta_.
+As mentioned earlier, this is likely due to delays in accurate pricing for portfolios, producing an auto-correlative effect.
+Further, this suggests that simple risk measures such as Sharpe ratio, volatility, correlation, etc. may significantly underestimate the true market risk in HF strategies, meaning that the `AR(1)` factor may in fact measure some _lagged beta_.

 Generally, this model captures a large portion of HF returns, with relatively high R^2 values (approx. 60% on average).
 However, the factor models are much more expressive for some strategies and not others.